ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 One must not owe it anything”.

-Alexander “Buck” Choquette is one of the most passionate
+“Buck” Choquette is one of the most passionate people in the history

-people in the history of gold finding in the West.
+of gold finding in the West.

 Nothing has ever been humdrum in the life of Alexander Choquette.
 It is indeed

-by taking himself away from the ordinary daily Quebec rural ways of the
+by taking himself away from the ordinary daily Quebec rural ways of the nineteenth

-and of energy of such courage.
+energy of such courage.

 A dramatic life story, which will lead him to chase from one gold stampede to

-another, for the fifty years that the said American stampedes lasted, be it from
+another, for the fifty years that the said American stampedes lasted, be it

-1849 in California up to the Klondike in 1898.
+from 1849 in California up to the Klondike in 1898.

 Alexander “Buck” Choquette found much more than gold: he found a family, friends,

 a wonderful river, the Cassiar Region, the West and liberty.
-He went to the end
+He went to the

-of his quest, to the confines of his dreams.
+end of his quest, to the confines of his dreams.

-What we learn from the story of the author, Henry W. Clark, is that he felt his
+What we learn from the story of the author, Henry W. Clark, is that he felt

-went to work in Montreal, before undertaking the trip that will lead him first
+first went to work in Montreal, before undertaking the trip that will lead him

-of all to Winnipeg and then to Duluth in Minnesota to finally reach Independence
+first of all to Winnipeg and then to Duluth in Minnesota to finally reach Independence

 in Missouri.
 Because indeed, that was where the numerous convoys of wagons would